bdantas/tinyopen/README.md

 - Troubleshoot by running `tail -f /tmp/tinyopen.log` in a terminal and watching the output as you open files

 # How it works: 3 types of applications
-1. Many big applications (e.g., Firefox, Thunderbird) keep their own list of filetype associations.
+1. Many big applications (e.g., some web browsers, email clients, and file managers) keep their own list of filetype associations.
 For these applications, go to Edit -> Preferences (or similar) and manually associate all filetypes with `tinyopen`.
 This is the only one of the three types of applications that requires manual intervention.
 2. Some applications are hardwired use `xdg-open` or `xdg-email`, which are just links to `tinyopen`.
 3. Other applications are hardwired to look in user's `mimeapps.list` to figure out filetype associations.
 The included `mimeapps.list` associates every existing filetype with `tinyopen-alias`, which is just a link to `tinyopen`.